Applications for September 2019 entry are open.

 Filter search with W279 (MPP Full Time), W289 (MPP Part Time), W315 (GradDip Full Time), W316 (GradDip Part Time), Professional Certificates (W339 and W340)

 N.B.
 Graduate Diploma students who successfully get transferred to Master of Public Policy must pay the balance.

-Applications for 2017 September entry will be closed in July 2017.
+Applications for 2019 September entry will be closed by 31st July 2019.
 Until then, we accept applications on a rolling basis.
 We endeavour to make a decision within two weeks after complete application documents are submitted.
 We can still accept late applications afterwards if only we have capacity.

 There is an FAQ page for the application process and the programme structure.

 If you have any queries, please do not hesitate to contact us at email@example.com

 Postal Adress: College of Social Sciences and Law Graduate School, Room D110, Newman Building, University College Dublin, Belfield, Dublin 4, Ireland